-A well-audited screening program not only ensures that the company is hiring the right people but also that it is compliant with all relevant laws and regulations, further reducing legal risks.
+A well-audited screening program not only ensures that the company is hiring the right people but also that it is compliant with all relevant laws and regulations, such as the adverse action process which further reduces legal risks.
 For example, companies must comply with the Fair Credit Reporting Act (FCRA) and Equal Employment Opportunity Commission (EEOC) guidelines when conducting background checks.
 Regular audits can ensure compliance with these and other regulations, preventing costly lawsuits and protecting the company's reputation.

 The importance of auditing existing employee screening programs cannot be overstated.
 It enables businesses to stay up-to-date in an evolving business landscape, streamline processes for efficiency, ensure appropriate screening for different employee classes, and effectively mitigate company risk.
 By incorporating regular audits into their operations, companies can optimize their hiring processes, foster a safe and productive work environment, and set themselves up for lasting success.